Arequipa is unlike any other city in Peru. In fact, it’s so unique, Peruvians joke about needing a passport to visit!

 There’s more to this hotel than just accommodation.
 The 200-year-old building was once Peru’s National Casa de la Monedaor treasury house.
 Now, it’s a UNESCO cultural heritage site since 2019 and sits just five minutes away from Plaza de Armas.

 Though it’s an old building, the rooms are modern with all the five-star hotel facilities you’d expect.
 There’s a big flat-screen TV, coffee and tea-making facilities, and comfortable double beds, while wooden furniture adds a rustic feel.

 Sonesta Hotel Arequipa

 We recommend booking a room on one of the upper floors.
-Being the only building that stands more than ten storeys high in this part of town, you’ll be spoilt by the view of the volcanoes from the room’s windows.
+Being the only building that stands more than ten stories high in this part of town, you’ll be spoilt by the view of the volcanoes from the room’s large windows.

 But the real star of this hotel is the on-site restaurant.
-All guests can have the Arequipean gastronomic experience while enjoying the panoramic view.
+All guests can have the Arequipean gastronomic experience while enjoying the panoramic view from the restaurant.

 Best boutique hotels in Arequipa